Eadith/IAI-MuSe23-Humor/README.md

 ## Features

 For the multimodal features, please refer to [official support](https://www.muse-challenge.org/challenge/data).
-An extended of the visiual features (VTP, APViT) please see the extral_features folder.
+An extended of the visiual features (VTP) please see the extral_features folder.
 Please put the extral features in the same directory as the official features.
 The detail feature extractor for VPT refering to [this link](https://github.com/KMnP/vpt), APViT refering to [this link](https://github.com/youqingxiaozhua/APViT).

 ## Training